Protecting your family, in our Hometown, for a LIFETIME!

 As a homeowner or business owner, you want every assurance that your new roof or roofing products will last for the long haul.
 That's why we're proud to provide a 50-year manufacturer warranty and a 20-year labor warranty on all new asphalt architectural shingle roofs.
 We also provide a 20-year labor warranty on all new standing seam metal roofs and a 10-year labor warranty on new tuff-rib metal roofs.

 Our team at Hometown Roofing is dedicated to delivering exceptional roof repairs and top-notch service.
-We take pride in our work and strive for excellence when repairing, replacing, or installing roofs in South Carolina.
+We take pride in our work and strive for excellence when repairing, replacing, or installing roofs in FULL_SC.
 We understand that even the smallest details matter, which is why we thoroughly inspect our work to ensure the highest quality.
 Our main objective is to surpass your expectations with true roofing expertise, not just average service.
 For long-lasting roof repairs, trust the professionals at Hometown Roofing.

 When it comes to getting a new roof for your home, you want to make sure it's done right.
 That's why you need licensed professionals to handle the complex and intensive process.
 It may seem like a big investment, but the long-term benefits are worth it.
 You'll enjoy increased safety, comfort, and a higher home value.
-At Hometown Roofing, we're the go-to company for roof installations in South Carolina.
+At Hometown Roofing, we're the go-to company for roof installations in FULL_SC.

 Our experts have completed hundreds of successful projects, and we hold ourselves to the highest standards for product longevity, customer satisfaction, and quality craftsmanship.
 Whether you're looking to upgrade your roof or need a replacement due to damage, we've got you covered.
 We specialize in many types of roof replacement projects, including: